whiteinge/eseth/2007/vim-buffers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 There's a third opinion in the perpetual Emacs vs. Vim holy war written by
-one of those grumpy, uphill-both-ways, old guys [OLDGUY]_.
+one of those grumpy, uphill-both-ways, old guys [2]_.
 In an excellent
 writeup of his favored text editor he mentioned something that got me
 thinking: "Ed is for those who can *remember* what they are working on."
 Certainly this is an exaggeration, but one that is rooted in the very real